immutable/wallet-contracts/scripts/biconomy/README.md

 # Biconomy Nexus Integration

-This directory contains the **complete and production-ready** Passport-Nexus hybrid infrastructure implementation.
+This directory contains the **complete and production-ready** Passport-Nexus hybrid infrastructure implementation with **EntryPoint v0.7** and **ERC-4337 UserOp testing**.
 All temporary files have been cleaned up and only essential components remain.

 ## Project Structure